Cuba: My little sidecar-taxi

-So, went downtown to find a taxi, since the house is about 15 kilometers away from the city.
+So, I went downtown to find a taxi, since the house is about 15 kilometers away from the city.
 The settlement is called San Francisco de Paula, and the house Finca la Vigia.
 (Hemingway named it, meaning “the lookout house”.)

-As I was approaching what seemed to be an improvised taxi station, I remembered how they have advised me back at the hotel, “not to take taxis that do not have the official tag”, since those were probably “illegal” and “you can get tricked in so many ways”.
-I saw few motorbikes on one side of the parking lot, with some improvised taxi-signs put up.
-“Don’t need a motorbike, a car would be better”, I thought.
+As I was approaching what seemed to be an improvised taxi station, I remembered how they advised me back at the hotel about the transportation in Cuba, “not to hire taxis without the official tag”, since those were probably “illegal” and “you can get tricked in so many ways”.
+I saw a few motorbikes on one side of the parking lot, with some improvised taxi signs taped across the shield.
+“I don’t need a motorbike, a car would be better”, it crossed my mind.

 “Step in, please”